 Monasteries in Qadisha Valley

 The age of some religious spots, dates back to the beginning of some Christian communities in the region, as far as the 4th century A.D.
 The ascetic way of life and the cult of some hermits who chose to live and meditate in natural caves, very often in the middle of very high cliffs is fascinating.
 Even nowadays, a lot of them are only accessible with caving or rappelling equipment.
-Some of the hermits entered the caves using ladders or ropes and stayed there for a few months receiving food only from the local community.
+Some of the hermits entered the caves using ladders or ropes and stayed there for decades receiving food only from the local community.
 To stay separated from the outside world - that was a tough challenge...

 The history of the largest Christian community in Lebanon, the Maronites (named after Saint Maroun, 4th century/410 A.D), is tightly linked to this valley and the villages on top: it is the place where the patriarchs and the bishops lived, it is the place where the Maronite Order was founded.